Bachelor of Arts

 at the MFA Thesis show

-The M.F.A. program draws on the strengths of the School of Cinematic Arts, including Game Design, Animation, Sound Production, Screenwriting, Producing and Critical Studies, bringing these resources together in a vibrant community of innovative digital media practice.
+The M.F.A. program draws on the strengths of the School of Cinematic Arts, including Game Design, Animation, Sound Production, Screenwriting, Producing and Cinema & Media Studies, bringing these resources together in a vibrant community of innovative digital media practice.

 The program requires 50 units, of which 36 are requirements and 14 are electives.
 Of these electives, a minimum of 6 units must be taken in the School of Cinematic Arts.
 Students are required to complete an advanced interactive project which they design and produce in CTIN 594ab Master's Thesis.

 Minor in Game Animation

 The skills of the modern animator, visual effects artist, performance capture professional and many others are of great value in the games industry when paired with an understanding of how these assets can be used in games and systems.
 The Game Animation Minor provides an educational path that teaches both systems thinking and the skills and creativity of an animator.

 Minor in Game Audio